 The Fund limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in United States Government securities, money market mutual funds and requiring that municipal and corporate bonds must be rated as investment grade by one of the two largest rating services at the time of purchase.
-The U.S. agency securities are rated between Aaa to not rated by Moody's and between AA+ to not rated by Standard and Poor's.
+The U.S. agency securities are rated between Aaa to not rated by Moody's and between AAA to not rated by Standard and Poor's.
 The municipal bonds are rated between Aaa to not rated by Moody's and between AAA to not rated by Standard and Poor's.
+The corporate bonds are rated between A1 to Aa1 by Moody's and between AA to BBB+ by Standard and Poor's.